 Words like mindfulness and spiritual open a whole new can of worms.
 Buddhism, Hinduism and Taoism all reference a state of mind and non-action that resembles Flow and predates it by centuries.
-“I would call Flow mindfulness or awareness without the mind,” says Sarah Woods is a skier, Reiki master and healer.
-“It’s a natural state and there is not judgement in that state.
+“I would call Flow mindfulness or awareness without the mind,” says Sarah Woods, a skier and mindfulness expert.
+“It’s a natural state and there is no judgement in that state.
 You are totally in the body and without the mind.
+Just heart.
 It’s awareness.”

-Woods has spent the last 16 months training and writing in mountain towns in Canada, Spain and Chile.
+Woods has spent the last 16 months intenstively studying and contemplating these topics in mountain towns in Canada, Spain and Chile.
 She believes you can enter a state of mindfulness without having to partake in high-paced, big consequence endeavors.
 “I think you can be eating, doing the dishes, brushing your teeth…these are all opportunities to be mindful and in the body.
 For me it starts with breathing but those practiced moments of being mindful in un-risky situations can be valuable in risky situations later on.”

 Super duper ski star Dana Flarh agrees: “I have a hard time slowing down the mind sometimes so I spend time in the isolation tanks at West Coast Float.
 When you are in there you are forced to go inside your own head and create the flow internally.
 You don’t have the outside surroundings to help so I just drift into somewhere and let go of the overstimulation and everything that happened that day.
 I come out on cloud nine and I’m ready for whatever is next.”